LuiCat/luicat.github.io/_posts/2017-12-07-note-DH2650-final-presentation.md

 Finally it's the turn for TIMELAPSE!

-The level is still too hard for all classmates, even for my groupmates, but pretty basic for myself.
+The level is still too hard for all classmates, even for my teammates, but pretty basic for myself.
 So maybe still lack more efforts on the difficulty control.

 Björn commented that the game fulfilled our quality target.